Brandon Bostick: Green Bay Packers

 He was signed by the Packers as an undrafted free agent on May 30, 2012.
 Bostick spent his entire rookie season in 2012 on the practice squad.

 Playing primarily on special teams, Bostick made his NFL debut on September 15, 2013, against Washington.
 He recorded his first NFL touchdown catch on November 10, 2013, against the Philadelphia Eagles, on a 22-yard pass from Scott Tolzien, in a play that was also Tolzien's first career touchdown pass.
-Bostick finished the 2013 season with 7 receptions for 120 yards and a touchdown in 11 games.
+Bostick finished the 2013 season with seven receptions for 120 yards and a touchdown in 11 games.
 He missed the Thanksgiving Classic due to a concussion suffered during the November 24 game.
 On December 15 against Dallas, Bostick suffered a foot injury late in the second half; he was placed on season-ending injured reserve six days later.

-Bostick played 13 games in the 2014 season and made 2 receptions for 3 yards and a touchdown.
+Bostick played 13 games in the 2014 season and made two receptions for three yards and a touchdown.
 On November 9, in a Sunday night 55–14 win over the Chicago Bears, Bostick made the Packers' first touchdown score, on a pass from Aaron Rodgers on fourth down from the Bears' 1-yard line.

-In the NFC Championship Game against the Seattle Seahawks on January 18, 2015, with slightly over 2 minutes remaining and the Packers leading 19–14, Bostick, the Packers' third-string tight end, misplayed a Seahawks onside kick by ignoring his blocking assignment and stepping in front of All-Pro receiver Jordy Nelson who was assigned to catch and was waiting for the ball.
+In the NFC Championship Game against the Seattle Seahawks on January 18, 2015, with slightly over two minutes remaining and the Packers leading 19–14, Bostick, the Packers' third-string tight end, misplayed a Seahawks onside kick by ignoring his blocking assignment and stepping in front of All-Pro receiver Jordy Nelson who was assigned to catch and was waiting for the ball.
 The ball bounced off Bostick's helmet and was recovered by Seahawks wide receiver Chris Matthews.
-In the ensuing drive, the Seahawks scored a touchdown and two-point conversion to go ahead 22–19.
+In the ensuing drive, the Seahawks scored a touchdown and a two-point conversion to go ahead 22–19.
 Mason Crosby made a game-tying field goal with 14 seconds left, but Seattle won 28–22 in overtime.
-Bostick was widely credited in both Wisconsin and National sports media as having made a Bill Buckner type mistake costing his team a chance for a championship.
+Bostick was widely credited in both Wisconsin and National sports media as having made a Bill Buckner-type mistake costing his team a chance for a championship.
 In his postgame interview, Bostick acknowledged that he was supposed to block so that Jordy Nelson could recover the onside kick.
 Bostick was released on February 16, 2015.